costalago/examples/backend/spring/interconnections/Readme.md

 ## Limitations

-- The flight interconnections can be either direct with just one flight connecting the source and destination airports or they can have two flights making one stop at an intermediate airport.
-Longer interconnections aren't supported but the code is prepared with that possibility in mind.
+- ~~The flight interconnections can be either direct with just one flight connecting the source and destination airports or they can have two flights making one stop at an intermediate airport.
+Longer interconnections aren't supported but the code is prepared with that possibility in mind.~~ (Now the code works for routes with N stops, although anything with more than 1 stop needs to make a lot of calls.
+There is one test that demonstrates N=2 working, it only looks for routes within one day though and it finds 9 or so in less than 30 seconds.)

 - The time window is limited to a span of 30 days to avoid very big queries.